• Skip to primary navigation

 Instructions

-• Fry meat: Heat the oil in a large pan.
-Fry the turkey breast cubes in several batches.
-Don't overcrowd the pan; otherwise, the meat will cook in its liquid instead of being fried.
+• Sear turkey: Heat the oil.
+Sear the turkey breast cubes on medium-high heat in several batches.
+Don't overcrowd the pan; otherwise, the meat will steam in its juices instead of being seared.

-• Add the chopped green onions and let cook for another 2 minutes.
-Adjust the taste with salt and pepper and scatter the coriander over the dish.
+• Add the chopped green onions and cook for another 2 minutes.
+Adjust the taste with salt and pepper and scatter the cilantro over.

 Notes